FlyingG0rilla/FlyingG0rilla/README.md

 - **Other:**
   - Version control and workflow with Git and GitHub
   - Basic usage of CMake
-  - Experiance with databases: MySQL, POstgreSQL
+  - Experiance with databases:  MySQL, PostgreSQL
   - Experiance with game-engines: Uniy Engine,basic knowledge of Unreal Engine and Goddo
   - Basic knowledge of Android App development with Adroid studious